Who is carrying the Olympic torch through Paris? A BTS star, a garbage collector and more

 The Olympic cauldron will be lit after the opening ceremony on the River Seine on July 26.

-Associated Press journalists Oleg Cetinic in Paris and Hyung-jin Kim in Seoul, South Korea contributed.
+Associated Press journalists Oleg Cetinic in Paris and Hyung-jin Kim in Seoul, South Korea, contributed to this report.

 Follow AP's Olympics coverage at https://apnews.com/hub/2024-paris-olympic-games